COVID-19 Updates for Building Managers and Contractors

-Following encouraging signs of flattening the curve, some restrictions will ease in Queensland from Saturday the 2nd of May.
+Following encouraging signs of flattening the curve for COVID-19, some restrictions will ease in Queensland from Saturday the 2nd of May.
 The Queensland Government are allowing some recreational activities and extending the distance you can travel from home, however, social distancing rules still apply.

 Prime Minister Scott Morrison has announced on the 8th of May the “COVID safe” plan for the easing of restrictions, with a goal of happening by July 2020.
 This outlines the steps that businesses and activities can reopen.

 The Victorian Government has announced it will gradually ease restrictions.

 This announcement builds on new investments to further boost the ability to test, trace and monitor the virus in the community, with rapid response outbreak squads, expanded testing and support for additional research.

 These measures – combined with the commitment shown by Victorians – has given health authorities vital insight and information, allowing some restrictions to be safely and cautiously lifted.